Bill Wolski: Atlanta Falcons

-Wolski was drafted in the 1966 AFL draft (10th round, 87th overall, by the New York Jets) and in the 1966 NFL draft (5th round, 65th overall, by the Atlanta Falcons).
+Wolski was selected in the 1966 AFL draft (10th round, 87th overall, by the New York Jets) and in the 1966 NFL draft (5th round, 65th overall, by the Atlanta Falcons).
 He chose to play for the Atlanta Falcons.
 He played in two games for the Falcons.
 His only stat was a 21-yard kickoff return.
 He had a knee injury the next year and chose to retire.

 Personal life and death

 For 38 years, Wolski was a real-estate developer.
 After football, he moved back to Michigan where he raised horses.
 He had one son.
 Wolski died on March 5, 2006, of melanoma.
 He was 61 at the time of his death.